What Do Parasites Look Like When You Poop Them Out? | Clear Visual Guide

 Conversely,

-- Poor hygiene increases reinfection risk leading to more frequent parasite shedding into stool.
+• Poor hygiene increases reinfection risk leading to continued parasite transmission and repeated shedding into stool.

 Washing hands thoroughly after bathroom use and before meals disrupts transmission cycles dramatically.